InkTip

 Now this all begs the question: what's a hook?

-When you think about it, we all know what the hook is: it's how we describe a movie to someone who hasn't seen it yet.
-We don't want to ruin the ending, so we just tell them enough to get them interested.
+When you think about it, we all know what a hook is: it's how we describe a movie to someone who hasn't seen it yet.
+We don't want to ruin the ending, so we just tell them the part of the story that makes it interesting.
 We never tell them the whole plot, right?

 The plot can be confused as the hook, but they aren't the same thing.
 Go back and re-watch "Liar Liar" sometime and try and figure out what that one was all about.
-Is it about a lawyer who can't lie?
-No, that's the premise.
+Is it about a guy who can't lie?
+No, that's the obstacle.
 Is it about a kid who wishes his dad couldn't tell a lie?
-No, that's the main subplot, and though it drives the story, "Liar Liar" is actually about a lawyer who has an opportunity to get a major promotion by winning a court case.
-The subplot where the kid makes his wish is crucial to the main story, which would otherwise just be a bad lawyer joke, but the hook is the part of the story that makes the audience want to see the movie: "After a father lies about missing his son's birthday party, the son makes a wish while blowing out the candles: I wish my dad couldn't tell a lie.
-Only problem is, the dad is a lawyer, and lying is how he makes his living..."
+No, that's the setup.
+Is it about a lawyer who has an opportunity to get a major promotion by winning a court case?
+No, that's the plot.
+The hook is basically: what if there was a lawyer who suddenly could not tell a lie?
+Because lying is how lawyers make their living...

 Then try writing out the hook for your favorite movies like so: